mitchellkrogza/Global-List-Facebook-Groups-Keyword-Moderation-Alerts/README.md

 This list will be update frequently BUT without your own contributions we cannot make it the strongest scammer, spammer and phisher list ever which this WILL become.

-Send any Pull Requests on the facebook-keywords.txt file
+Send any Pull Requests on the facebook-groups-keywords.txt file

 If you do not know how work with Github simple add a new keyword by logging an ISSUE.